-The Cabinet Member responsible for each portfolio will take decisions on behalf of the Council relevant to the portfolio other than those matters which:-
+The Cabinet Member responsible for each portfolio will take decisions on behalf of the Council which are relevant to their portfolio and within the Council this type of decision is referred to as an Individual Executive Notice, or IEDN.

+Cabinet Members cannot make decisions on matters which:

-- Require approval by the Council; - b.
+- a.
+Require approval by the Council; - b.
 Where appropriate should be determined by the Council due to its significance or importance following consultation with the Leader; - c.
 Are reserved to Scrutiny, Planning, Licensing, Governance and Ethics Committee or to the Cabinet; - d.
 Are delegated to other Council Committees or to Employees; - e.
 Are significant in financial terms as specified in the Financial Procedure Rules; - f.
 Are Key Decisions; - g.
 Are decisions which have an impact on any other Cabinet portfolio or portfolios and should be taken by Cabinet collectively or by the relevant Cabinet Members jointly;

 In making a decision, a Cabinet Member must take into account professional, legal and financial implications, and any advice given by the senior officer.
+The Cabinet Member and relevant officers involved must also have regard to separate guidance in relation to IEDNs, as well a policy document setting out how IEDNs should be processed through Mod.gov.
+Both documents are available via Democratic Services can provide copies of both documents.

-Decisions of the Cabinet and Cabinet Members are subject to the Call-In arrangements, except where urgent.
+Decisions of the Cabinet are subject to the Call-In arrangements, except where urgent.